 Sherlock star Andrew Scott also makes an appearance in a slow-motion car chase and a lonely Angourie Rice (Spider-Man: Homecoming) bonds with a palm-sized robot doll that might not be as benevolent as it seems.
-The 90-second trailer features a series of quick cuts between the three stories, with the first glimpse of Cyrus' character, first seen sitting glumly at a white grand piano before triumphantly taking the stage in a pink bob wig and diving into a VR world for a fierce martial arts battle.
-A series of words flash during the clip, including "Love, privacy, connection, sex, family, work and afterlife."
+The 90-second trailer features a series of quick cuts between the three stories, with the first glimpse of Cyrus’ character, first seen sitting glumly at a white grand piano before triumphantly taking the stage in a pink bob wig.
+A series of words flash during the clip, including “Love, privacy, connection, sex, family, work and afterlife.”

 All three episodes of the Emmy-winning show will be available at the same time.
 Other actors slated to appear in the upcoming season include Topher Grace, Damson Idris, Andrew Scott, Madison Davenport and Yahya Abdul-Mateen II.
 It’s been two years since the last season, with one standalone, interactive movie, Bandersnatch, dropping late last year.